Fear, Confusion And Separation As Trump Administration Sends Migrants Back To Mexico

 Remain in Mexico is a key part of the Trump administration's plan to turn back a crush of migrants at the southern border, and it's a historic shift in how the asylum system works.

-The administration says the program will help restore a "safe and orderly immigration process" and prevent migrants from gaming the system by asking for asylum and then never turning up for court and disappearing in the interior of the United States.
+The administration says the program will help restore a "safe and orderly immigration process" and prevent migrants from gaming the system by asking for asylum and then never turning up for court and disappearing into the interior of the United States.
 In June, the U.S. and Mexico announced plans to expand the program widely along their shared border.

 But Remain in Mexico is drawing widespread criticism.
-Immigrant advocates, lawyers and former U.S. officials say the country is turning its back on asylum seekers — vulnerable people who are allowed under U.S. law to seek sanctuary here.
-Instead these migrants travel thousands of miles, only to get stopped on the doorstep of the U.S.
+Immigrant advocates, lawyers and former U.S. officials say the United States is turning its back on asylum-seekers — vulnerable people who are allowed under U.S. law to seek sanctuary in the United States.
+Instead, these migrants travel thousands of miles, only to get stopped on the doorstep of the United States.

-The union that represents U.S. asylum officers filed a brief in federal court last week as part of a lawsuit seeking to block the program, arguing it is "fundamentally contrary to the moral fabric of our nation."
-In a separate brief, former Director of National Intelligence James Clapper and former Homeland Security Secretary Janet Napolitano, among others, argued the program runs afoul of international commitments.
+The union that represents U.S. asylum officers filed a brief in federal court last week as part of a lawsuit seeking to block the program, arguing it is "fundamentally contrary to the moral fabric of our Nation."
+In a separate brief, former Director of National Intelligence James Clapper and former Homeland Security Secretary Janet Napolitano, among others, argued that the program runs afoul of international commitments.

 The Remain in Mexico program in El Paso is one of the largest in the nation.
 And it offers a case study in how the program is working: Many migrants are confused about the legal process and fearful for their safety in dangerous Mexican border towns.
 Moreover, advocates and lawyers say more migrant families are being separated under the program.

-"It's just a complete farce," said Taylor Levy, an immigration lawyer in El Paso, noting that the Trump administration now calls the program Migrant Protection Protocols.
+"It's just a complete farce," says Taylor Levy, an immigration lawyer in El Paso, noting that the Trump administration now calls the program Migrant Protection Protocols.

-"I have worked with asylum seekers for 10 years," Levy said.
+"I have worked with asylum-seekers for 10 years," Levy says.
 "I have never seen people as scared, who are just viscerally terrified while they're begging me, 'Please don't let me get sent back.
-Please don't let me get sent back.'"
+Please don't let me get sent back.' "

-Asylum seekers do not have a right to a court-appointed lawyer in immigration court.
+Asylum-seekers do not have a right to a court-appointed lawyer in immigration court.
 The administration says it provides migrants in the program with a list of legal service providers in the area that offer help at little or no expense.

-But in reality, lawyers in El Paso said not enough nonprofit or pro bono lawyers are willing or able to take the time to trek back and forth across the international bridge where wait times can be several hours long.
+But in reality, lawyers in El Paso say, not enough nonprofit or pro bono lawyers are willing or able to take the time to trek back and forth across the international bridge, where wait times can be several hours long.
 That leaves many migrants to navigate the process themselves.

-At the same time, advocates say, migrants have frequently become victims of crime in Juarez, including kidnappings and robberies.
+At the same time, advocates say, migrants have frequently become victims of crime in Juárez, including kidnappings and robberies.
 And migrants say they feel like they're targets because they stand out.

 "We are all afraid when we go out," said a Cuban migrant named Serafin Aguilera Perez.
-He says he was returned to Juarez last month after spending more than 40 days in U.S. custody.
-His sister in Miami wired him money to help him find shelter and food in Juarez, he told NPR.
+He says he was returned to Juárez last month after spending more than 40 days in U.S. custody.
+His sister in Miami wired him money to help him find shelter and food in Juárez, he told NPR.
 But when he went to a convenience store, Aguilera says, he was jumped from behind by two attackers who knocked him down and tried to take his money.

-"How could I feel safe?," he said.
+"How could I feel safe?" he said.
 "Look how beat up I am."

 The assailants didn't get the money, Aguilera says.
 But they left him with a black eye and visible scrapes on his chin and cheek.
-Aguilera says he wound up paying 7,000 pesos — more than $350 — to a hospital in Juarez that treated his injuries.
+Aguilera says he wound up paying 7,000 pesos — more than $350 — to a hospital in Juárez that treated his injuries.

-Many of the migrants in Juarez, who fled extreme poverty and violence in Central America, Cuba and Africa, say they feel trapped in the crowded migrant shelters run by churches in Juarez.
+Many of the migrants in Juárez, who fled extreme poverty and violence in Central America, Cuba and Africa, say they feel trapped in the crowded migrant shelters run by churches in Juárez.

-"You can't go anywhere because you don't know the area, and it's dangerous too," said Jose Baires Chavez, a migrant from El Salvador.
+"You can't go anywhere because you don't know the area, and it's dangerous too," says Jose Baires Chavez, a migrant from El Salvador.

 Back home, Baires says, gangs tried to recruit him after he left the military.
 So he fled to the U.S. along with his son, Walter.
-But the two were returned to Juarez, and found their way to a migrant shelter in the city called El Buen Pastor.
-Now Baires says they're afraid to leave the shelter.
+But the two were returned to Juárez and found their way to a migrant shelter called El Buen Pastor.
+Now, Baires says, they're afraid to leave the shelter.

 "It's like we're deprived of our freedom," he said.

-"Never have we dealt with clients that are in so much danger," said Linda Rivas, executive director of the Las Americas Immigrant Advocacy Center.
+"Never have we dealt with clients that are in so much danger," says Linda Rivas, executive director of Las Americas Immigrant Advocacy Center.
 Rivas is one of the few lawyers in El Paso who is representing migrants in the program.
-She tells the story of a Honduran woman who asked for asylum and was put in this program.
-The woman told U.S. authorities she didn't feel safe in Juarez as a single woman, but she was sent back anyway.
+She tells the story of a Honduran woman who asked for asylum and was put in the program.
+The woman told U.S. authorities that she didn't feel safe in Juárez as a single woman, but she was sent back anyway.

 Then, Rivas said, the woman alleged she was kidnapped and raped by multiple attackers.
-When Rivas heard about the allegations, she said that she and other advocates escorted the woman to the international bridge and convinced authorities to let her wait in the U.S. for her day in court.
+When Rivas heard about the allegations, she said that she and other advocates escorted the woman to the international bridge and persuaded authorities to let her wait in the U.S. for her day in court.

 Now Rivas says she's terrified for her other clients who remain in Mexico.

-"You're representing them, and you know they're going to be back in Juarez," Rivas said.
-"And you don't know if something's going to happen to them while they're waiting for the court, or they're waiting for you to go out there and work on their asylum cases with them.
+"You're representing them, and you know they're going to be back in Juárez," Rivas said.
+"And you don't know if something's going to happen to them while they're waiting for the court or they're waiting for you to go out there and work on their asylum cases with them.
 Anything can happen.
 And it's happening."

-The administration says it will assess claims from migrants who say they fear returning to Mexico, and will exempt them if they are found to be "more likely than not" to face persecution or torture in Mexico.
+The administration says it will assess claims from migrants who say they fear returning to Mexico and will exempt them if they are found to be "more likely than not" to face persecution or torture in Mexico.
 But in practice, advocates say, such exceptions are extremely rare.

 Immigrant advocates and lawyers in El Paso are also concerned about families in the program being separated.

-The Trump administration drew international condemnation when it routinely separated migrant parents from their children before abandoning the Zero Tolerance policy last year.
+The Trump administration drew international condemnation when it routinely separated migrant parents from their children before abandoning the "zero tolerance" policy last year.

 Now lawyers say they have handled cases of families in which some members — sometimes the father and children older than 18 — are sent back to Mexico, while the mother and younger kids are allowed to stay in the U.S.